 BYU Management Society Helps Female Pathway Graduates Become More Self-Reliant

 Pathway has begun collaborating with the Brigham Young University Management Society (BYUMS) to help current and graduated female PathwayConnect students become more self-reliant.
-Offering mentoring programs, providing scholarships, and forming a network of working LDS women are among the program’s initiatives.
+Offering mentoring programs, providing scholarships, and forming a network of working women who are members of The Church of Jesus Christ of Latter-day Saints are among the program’s initiatives.

 BYUMS has invited female PathwayConnect graduates in the United States and Canada to participate in its monthly “Women in Business” webinars, creating a network of women to help each other achieve success in their current or future careers.
 Three webinars have already been produced.